drillby/automatization_of_pc/README.md

 * Somehow get data from Google Calendar and Apple Reminders.
 * Display it to the website.
 * Be able to somewhat control Reminders - close them.

+### Voice assistent:
+* Small voice assistent that will bring together all of the functions in this project.
+Can be used instead of the web interface.
+* Some users may run into issues with installing PyAudio library.
+If this happens to you, please visit this <a href='https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio'>site</a> and download version coresponding with your Python instalations

 ## IDEAS:
 * Add playing on more devices at once (currently not possible because of Spotify's API)